Paralepista flaccida: Habitat and distribution

+Uses

 According to Marcel Bon this is a good edible mushroom, but other commentators are less enthusiastic, regarding it as poor.
 In relevant regions care should be taken to avoid confusion with Paralepistopsis amoenolens.

-Relating to pest control, a substance called clitolactone or

-5-(chloromethyl)-3-methyl-2(5H)-furanone, which is claimed to inhibit banana slug feeding behaviour, has been isolated from P. flaccida.
+At least one source says that it is not recommended for consumption.

+This thus mushroom has multiple chemical defenses.
+It contains a chlorinated lactone, 5-(chloromethyl)-3-methyl-2(5H)-furanone (clitolactone) that is a slug antifeedant.
+In addition, it has a new insecticidal nitro nucleoside, clitocine.

 An article in Nature Communications reports that an extract of this mushroom, with active constituent 2,6-diaminopurine, can correct RNA nonsense mutations and so may be a candidate to help treatment of certain genetic diseases.